AshrafByte/CSE231/README.md

 ## 🎓 Introduction

 This repository provides solutions to the lab exercises of the CSE231 course.
-It serves as a resource to help students understand Java programming concepts better.
+It serves as a resource to help you understand Java programming concepts better.

 ## 🧩 Lab Solutions